aaronchenwei/awesome-CLI-vibe-coding-tool/README.md

-# ⚡ awesome-agentic-cli
+# ⚡ awesome-agentic-coding-cli

-> A curated collection of agentic, AI-assisted, terminal-first developer tools.
+> A curated list of **agentic, AI-assisted, terminal-first coding tools**.

 ---